kaumina/terraform-eks-rail-helm/README.md

    ```
    cd terraform-eks-rail-helm
    ```
-4. Run below terraform commands.
+4. Run below Terraform commands.
    ```
    terraform init
    terraform plan
    ```
-5. If plan ran sucessfully, now you may apply the changes.(remove --auto--approve if you want)
+5. If plan ran successfully, now you may apply the changes.(remove --auto--approve if you want)
    ```
    terraform apply --auto--approve
    ```